front-commerce/developers.front-commerce.com/source/docs/advanced/performance/faster-server-side-rendering.md

 title: Faster Server Side Rendering
 ---

 By default Front-Commerce uses [`renderToStringWithData`](https://www.apollographql.com/docs/react/performance/server-side-rendering/#using-rendertostringwithdata) from Apollo Client.
-This allows to make sure that every data is fetched before rendering the server.
+This allows to make sure that every data is fetched [before rendering on the server](/docs/advanced/theme/server-side-rendering.html).
 But this can become slow depending on how you have implemented your queries client side.
 We will see in this documentation what are the best practices about this.

 ## Avoid Query Cascade